TAMPA, Fla. — It was just one 21-pitch session, but for a pitcher coming off a variety of injuries, it wasn't insignificant.

 The 34-year-old righthander is part of a group of pitchers behind ace Gerrit Cole who have experienced big-league success — in Kluber’s case, it’s two American League Cy Young Awards and three All-Star appearances — but are question marks for 2021, in large part because of injury concerns.

 "Another good step forward in the process for him," Boone said.

 Speaking on Friday, Kluber, who was not limited at all in his offseason work, said he thinks the injuries are completely behind him.

-"I feel really good right now," Kluber said shortly after reporting to Tampa.
+"I feel really good right now," said Kluber, who went 20-7 with a 2.89 ERA in 33 starts in 2018, his last full season.
 "No issues with it now or anywhere along the rehab process.
 That's encouraging.
 Honestly, the way I would describe it now is I feel like I'm in a normal spot for spring training.
 I don't feel like I'm still working on improving the shoulder or anything like that."

 Prospect Mike King, who will compete for a rotation spot in spring training — the righty could end up in the bullpen if he doesn’t win a starting job — said his most significant takeaway from last year was "that you need a third pitch to pitch in the big leagues."

 "Especially if you’re trying to get through the order two times," said King, 25, who posted a 7.76 ERA in nine games (four starts) last season.
 "For me [in 2020], I was kind of just sinkers the whole time.
 My changeup was iffy and my slider was still pretty bad.